-The Company may require an unvaccinated employee to view an educational program that must be approved by the Company and which will be required to addresses all of the following learning components:
+The may require an unvaccinated employee to view an educational program must, approved by they company and which will be required to addresses all of the following learning components:

 - How COVID-19 vaccines work. - Vaccine safety related to the development of the COVID-19 vaccines. - Benefits of vaccination against COVID-19. - Risks of not being vaccinated against COVID-19. - Possible side effects of COVID-19 vaccination. - Provide a certificate of completion of other method proving completion of the course.